-Meghan Markle is the poster girl for the signature beauty look; she's found the makeup combination that works for her (balmy lips, soft brown liner and a touch of blush), and has more or less run with it ever since.
-We do enjoy our fair share of makeup experimentation—like these new-season trends, for starters—but just like choosing outfits from a capsule wardrobe every morning, having a uniform makeup look can drastically speed up the getting-ready process in the morning.
-But that's not to say the Duchess of Sussex doesn't mix things up every now and then—in fact, she often makes minor but clever tweaks to her usual makeup look to amp up a different feature.
+Meghan Markle is the poster girl for the signature beauty look; she's found the makeup combination that works for her (balmy lips, soft brown liner, and a touch of blush) and has more or less run with it ever since.
+We enjoy our fair share of makeup experimentation, but just like choosing outfits from a capsule wardrobe every morning, having a uniform makeup look can drastically speed up the getting-ready process in the morning.
+But that's not to say the Duchess of Sussex doesn't mix things up now and then.
+She often makes minor but clever tweaks to her usual makeup look to amp up a different feature.
 Let's take a look at Meghan Markle's makeup looks in closer detail.

 As well as a smudge of brown kohl on the upper lash line, here Markle has added a flush of peachy-hued blusher that gives her a healthy-looking glow.

-For this day out, Markle instead opted for a deeper-toned blush that gave the impression of wind-pinched cheeks.
+Markle instead opted for a deeper-toned blush that gave the impression of wind-pinched cheeks for this day out.

-We very much enjoyed the extra-glowy highlighter Markle employed when she attended the RAF centenary celebration at Westminster Abbey earlier this year.
+We very much enjoyed the extra-glowy highlighter Markle employed when she attended the RAF centenary celebration at Westminster Abbey.

 Here, Markle's blusher gave her entire complexion a warm flush, just like the well-rested glow you get after a week's holiday.